 What made you decide to get into proofreading and copyediting?

 I had always wanted to be involved with proofreading or editing in some capacity, but I didn’t have a clear idea of what kind of editing I would want to do at the time or what steps to take.
 I was content with helping classmates or friends with their university work by merely suggesting sentence restructuring or pointing out minor spelling, grammatical, or punctuation errors at the time.

 It was at the midway point of the lockdown here in Ottawa when I reflected on my job situation and my future career goals, and found that I had recurring thoughts about proofreading and editing.
-I didn’t want to continue down the retail career path with the educational background that I have, and I found that High-Level Proofreading Pro was the right course for me to take while I was still working my regular job.
+I didn’t want to continue down the retail career path with the educational background that I have, and I found that High-Level Proofreading And Copyediting Pro was the right course for me to take while I was still working my regular job.